makerdao-dux/polling-contract/README.md

 In the future we will likely stop using the L1 polling contract for poll creation, and switch to this L2 contract.
 The `npoll` variable is set to a high number so as to avoid poll number collision with the mainnet polling contract.
 The `PollCreated` and `PollWithdrawn` events emitted are just like the events emitted from the mainnet polling contract.

+The `chainId` variable for the Arbitrum Rinkeby contract should be 5 (goerli), since this is the contracts that would be used to vote on the polls shown when a user is on the Goerli network.
+Similarly, for the production Arbitrum contract, the chainId should be 1.

 L1 polling contracts:
 gitub repo: https://github.com/makerdao/symbolic-voting
 batch polling contract: https://etherscan.io/address/0xD3A9FE267852281a1e6307a1C37CDfD76d39b133#code